Free From the Shackles of Oppression

 Embers of Redemption

-It’s been a while and manic the last 6 months with work and other things, but with the announcement of Ramadan there’s a nice feeling
+It’s been a while and manic the last six months with work and other things, but with the announcement of Ramadan there’s a nice feeling

 We’re generally taught to pray Istikhara (prayer of guidance) for important choices such as job change, who to marry etc. But I’ve noticed we actually